Wall Street Analyst Resumed The TJX Companies Inc. [TJX]. What else is Wall St. saying

-The TJX Companies Inc. [NYSE: TJX] closed the trading session at $64.98 on 10/07/21.
-The day’s price range saw the stock hit a low of $64.77, while the highest price level was $66.29.
+The TJX Companies Inc. [NYSE: TJX] plunged by -$1.72 during the normal trading session on Monday and reaching a high of $64.76 during the day while it closed the day at $63.02.
 The company report on September 17, 2021 that The TJX Companies, Inc. Announces Quarterly Common Stock Dividend.

 The TJX Companies, Inc. (NYSE: TJX) announced the declaration of a quarterly dividend on its common stock of $.26 per share payable December 2, 2021, to shareholders of record on November 11, 2021.